Sacraments of Initiation

 Jesus invites everyone into His Church.
 Once we accept His invitation, He welcomes us with the Sacraments of Initiation: Baptism, Confirmation and Holy Communion.
 Baptism initiates us into the death and resurrection of Christ; Confirmation initiates us into a relationship with the Holy Spirit; and Holy Communion initiates us into communion with the Father, who receives the same body and soul of His Son that we receive in this sacrament.

-Parents of Confirmation-aged children not enrolled at Saint Mary School or at Knoxville Catholic High School should enroll their children in the parish Confirmation program at the proper time.
+Parents of Confirmation-aged children not enrolled at Saint Mary School should enroll their children in the parish Confirmation program at the proper time.

 Adults who desire to receive the Sacrament of Confirmation should contact one of the pastors.